-New in Excel 2016 for Office 365* users is the ability to set a default layout for your PivotTables.
-Finally!
+New in Excel 2019 onward and Microsoft 365 is the ability to set a PivotTable default layout, which can save a load of time.

 If you’re like many PivotTable users the first thing you do after inserting a PivotTable is waste a minute or so fixing the layout so it’s just how you want.
 Waste no more, because now you can set the default for any new PivotTables in any workbook.